-PC users who also own Apple MacBook or iMac with Magic Trackpad probably aware of the default two finger scrolling feature of Mac.
-That is, while using Mac, user needs to use two fingers to vertically or horizontally scroll a webpage or window.
+PC users who also own Apple MacBook or iMac with Magic Trackpad probably aware of the default two-finger scrolling feature of the Mac.
+That is, while using a Mac, a user can use two fingers to vertically or horizontally scroll a webpage or a window.

-Method 1 – turn on two finger scrolling for Synaptics touchpad
+Method 2 – turn on two-finger scrolling for Synaptics touchpad

-Method 2 – enable two finger scrolling using third-party software
+Method 3 – enable two-finger scrolling using third-party software

-Method 1: Enabling two finger scrolling without using third-party tool.
+Enabling two finger scrolling without using third party tools

 In this guide, we’re going to show you how to enable two-finger scroll on a Windows 10/8.1 notebook or netbook with Synaptics touchpad: